 Patients present with hip pain progressing to a limp and even leg length discrepancy.

-If SUFE is confirmed on an X-ray, the child should be rested, admitted and not allowed to weight-bear.
+If SUFE is confirmed on imaging, the child should be rested, admitted, and not allowed to weight-bear.

 SUFE is essentially a type I Salter-Harris growth plate injury due to repeated trauma on a background of mechanical and probably hormonal predisposing factors.